-We have several patients who do and one of them has asked me to write about Ehlers-Danlos Syndrome (EDS), as she said that there was very little information about EDS and dental treatment.
+We have several patients who have Ehlers Danlos Syndrome (EDS), one of our lovely patients asked us to write about EDS, as she said that there was very little information about EDS and dental treatment available.

-Here is information that I have managed to find, I hope it helps you!
+Here is information that we have managed to find, I hope it helps you!

 While most people with EDS don’t have lots of mouth problems it can affect teeth, gums and jaw joints due to the connective tissue problems.